 - Promoting more balanced oil production and healthier skin

-All Rhonda Allison peels are considered superficial, which means they do not penetrate below the epidermis (upper layer), and are not to be confused with medical or physician-strength peels that affect the dermis (lower layer).
+The peels we offer do not penetrate below the epidermis (upper layers of the skin), and are not to be confused with medical or physician-strength peels that affect the dermis (lower layer).
 Peels can be done as a single treatment or in a series.
 The number of peels required for any given problem varies with each individual.
-To view sample protocols and before and after photos click here.

 You will be given specific instructions to follow after your treatment.
 Post care is as important to successful results as the peel itself!
 Your practitioner will recommend a daily cleanser and sunblock in addition to a supportive cell rejuvenator.
 Additional specialty products can enhance and quicken results and may be recommended based on your individual goals.